Barry Douglas: Return to Lech Poznań

 On 2 July 2021, Douglas returned to Poland, signing a two-year contract with Lech Poznań.
 In his first season back at the club, Douglas made 15 Ekstraklasa appearances and won his second Polish league title.
 In May 2023, he extended his deal for another twelve months.
 A year later, it was announced Douglas would leave the club upon the expiration of his contract.

 St Johnstone

 On 21 October 2024, Douglas returned to Scotland, joining St Johnstone on a contract until the end of the season.

+Retirement

+On 7 April 2026, after spending several months without a club, Douglas announced his retirement from professional football.

 International career

 Douglas was selected for the Scotland national team in March 2018.
-He made his international debut on 27 March, coming on as a substitute for Andrew Robertson in a 1–0 win against Hungary.
+He made sole international appearance on 27 March, coming on as a substitute for Andrew Robertson in a 1–0 win against Hungary.

 Style of play

-Douglas plays either as a left back or a left wing-back.
-He is also known for his free-kick and set piece ability.
+Douglas played either as a left back or a left wing-back.
+He was also known for his free-kick and set piece ability.

-Trivia
+Take Us Home

-In August 2019, Douglas was one of the main stars of Leeds United documentary 'Take Us Home' on Amazon Prime, featuring in several episodes, the documentary was narrated by Academy Award winning actor and Leeds United fan Russell Crowe.
+In August 2019, Douglas was one of the main stars of Leeds United documentary Take Us Home on Amazon Prime, featuring in several episodes.
+The documentary was narrated by Russell Crowe.